RReiso/foodskip/README.md

 - Browse menu and orders
 - Order food
-- SMS notifications
+- SMS notifications when order has been placed and when it is ready for pick-up

 Restaurant:

 - Update order status
-- SMS notifications
+- SMS notifications when a new order has been placed

 ## Project Screenshots